B Street House Bed and Breakfast

 Photo © Chris Eichin

-Completed in December 1875, the Henry Piper House, now known as the "B" Street House Bed and Breakfast, reflects the accomplishments of local businessman and politician, Henry Piper.
-Henry immigrated to Virginia CIty in 1860 with his older brother John to establish a saloon and then an Opera House which became famous world wide for offering the very best in talent to the booming mining community.
+Completed in December 1875, the Henry Piper House, now known as the "B" Street House Bed and Breakfast, reflects the accomplishments of local businessman and politician Henry Piper.
+Henry immigrated to Virginia City in 1860 with his older brother, John, to establish a saloon and then the Opera House, which became famous world wide for offering the very best in talent to the booming mining community.

 Virginia City developed after the 1859 discovery of the Comstock Lode, the richest silver ore ever found up to that time.
-Millionaires were made over night on mining stock speculation and by way of providing services to the local miners.
+Millionaires were made overnight on mining stock speculation and by way of providing services to the local miners.
 Henry Piper partnered in running the saloon and Opera House and became a millionaire businessman and politician, establishing this lovely Victorian home on Millionaires' Row.
-Henry served as a City Alderman, City Treasurer, and spent one session in the Nevada legislature as an Assemblyman.
-He continued his behind the scenes political career as a member of the Republican Central Committee during the 1870s and was a member of several local fraternal organizations.
+Henry served as a city alderman and city treasurer, and spent one session in the Nevada Legislature as an assemblyman.
+He continued his behind-the-scenes political career as a member of the Republican Central Committee during the 1870s and was a member of several local fraternal organizations.

 Purchased in total disrepair by the current owners in 2004, the house underwent a complete restoration to open as a bed and breakfast in 2007.
-The restoration was completed under the guidelines of the Department of the Interior and receved a Nevada State SHPO award in 2008.
+The restoration was completed under the guidelines of the Department of the Interior and received a Nevada State Historic Preservation Office award in 2008.

 Common areas include parlor and library with many books about Nevada and the American West.
 The outdoor gardens are devoted to heritage and antique fruit trees and flowers, and feature a fountain and numerous bird baths.

 Seasons Open: Mid-April through Halloween